tr-igem/esmuflily/docs/internals.md

         (LIMIT SYMBOL-LEFT .
 SYMBOL-RIGHT)

 *   LIMIT (number):
-    The first entry with RH < LIMIT is selected.
+    The first entry with LIMIT >= RH is selected.

 *   SYMBOL: